mattrajca/pymessage-lite/README.md

 ## Background

-While there is no API for accessing iMessage data on OS X or iOS, OS X users can query the [sqlite](https://www.sqlite.org/) database that stores iMessage data.
-It can be found in the `~/Library/Messages/` directory under the name `chat.db`.
+While there are no APIs for accessing iMessage data on OS X or iOS, OS X users can query the [sqlite](https://www.sqlite.org/) database that stores iMessage data.
+It can be found in the `~/Library/Messages` directory under the name `chat.db`.

 The database schema is undocumented, but by poking around with the `sqlite3` command line tool it's easy to figure out how it works.